-- Eat small meals throughout the day. - Eat dry, bland foods such as crackers, toast, cereal or pretzels. - Avoid foods that may trigger nausea, such as fried foods, spicy food and strong-smelling food. - If the smell of food bothers you, ask others to make your food.
-Try cold foods that do not have strong smells, or let food cool down before you eat it. - Try products that contain the spice ginger (such as ginger ale, ginger gum or ginger tea).
-Some people find ginger products help relieve nausea. - Drink plenty of water and fluids.
-If you vomit, try sipping water, ginger ale or sports drinks to stay hydrated.
-It may help to drink small amounts throughout the day, rather than larger amounts less frequently. - Stay sitting up after meals. - Avoid skipping meals.
-An empty stomach can make nausea worse. - Keep odors to a minimum.
-Do not use air fresheners or perfumes if these scents trigger nausea.
-When cooking, use a fan to remove food smells from the room. - Dim lighting and cooler temperatures may help with nausea. - Wear comfortable, loose-fitting clothing. - Ask your doctor about complementary therapies that may help relieve your nausea.
-Some patients find acupuncture, therapeutic massage, deep breathing, hypnosis, meditation and other relaxation techniques help relieve nausea.
-Ask your healthcare team before trying these therapies.
+- Eat 5-6 small meals throughout the day. - Eat dry, bland, room temperature, starchy foods, such as crackers, toast, cereal or pretzels. - Avoid foods that may trigger nausea, such as fried foods, spicy food and strong-smelling food. - If the smell of food bothers you, ask others to make your food.
+Try cold foods that do not have strong smells, or let hot food cool down before you eat it. - Try products that contain the spice ginger (such as ginger ale, ginger gum or ginger tea).
+Some people find ginger products help relieve nausea. - Drink small amounts of fluids throughout the day, especially between meals.
+Try water, ginger ale and sports drinks to stay hydrated.